determined-ai/works-with-determined/metaflow/README.md

 # Determined & Metaflow

-This repository outlines how Metaflow can be used to pre-process data, train a deep learning model on a Determined cluster, and retrieve the top checkpoint for local inference.
+This repository outlines how Metaflow can be used to train a deep learning model on a Determined cluster and retrieve the top checkpoint for local inference within a workflow.

 `example-determined.py` provides the template FlowSpec (DeterminedFLow), with steps to:
-1. Preprocess and transform the data (placeholder)
+1. Set up the training environment
-2. Train the model on a Determined cluster
+2. Train an ALBERT model on a Determined cluster
+3. Return the best performing metric
-3. Retrieve the top checkpoint from the training and use it for local inference
+4. Retrieve the top checkpoint from the training to be used for local inference

 ## Run the Flow locally